web2solutions/dhxMVP/README.md

 ## What the boilerplate provides?

-- Very simple Application demo with one declared route
+- Starter foundation for a SPA application
+    - Main View
         - Initially Using DHTMLX Sidebar as application `wrapper and navigation`
+    - Main Presenter
-    - Demo model
+    - Demo Model
+        - Initially using Backbone and [indexeddb-backbonejs-adapter](https://github.com/superfeedr/indexeddb-backbonejs-adapter)
     - Demo routes
         - #
             - Main view